keatinl1/Filter_IMU/README.md

 # IMU Accelerometer Data Processing

 This project involves processing IMU accelerometer data obtained from an Arduino.
 The process includes conducting a Discrete Fourier Transform (DFT) on the raw data, choosing a cutoff frequency at 3.7 rad/s, designing a low-pass filter based on this cutoff, and implementing the filter in the discrete domain for signal processing.
 Overview.
-My intention is to implement a simple low pass filter (LPF) and a more advanced Kalman Filter.
+My intention is to implement a simple low pass filter (LPF), a complimentary filter and a more advanced Kalman Filter.

 ## Low Pass Filter